Lavacow14/KeyStroke/README.md

 Environment Variables: If pyinstaller is not recognized, verify that your environment variables are set correctly.
 Python Path: Ensure that the Python executable and Scripts directories are in your system's PATH.
 License
-This project is licensed under the Apche License.
+This project is licensed under the Apache License.